The LSCD Benchmark: a Testbed for Diachronic Word Meaning Tasks: Tasks

 \subsection{Word-in-Context}

-The Word-in-Context task is to determine if two words occurring in two text fragments have the same or different meanings.
-Usually two usages of the same word probably in different grammatical forms are given.\footnote{However, there are datasets with examples consisting of usages of two different words that are similar in one of their meanings~\citep{huang-etal-2012-improving,Armendariz19,Baldissin2022diawug}, and in the cross-lingual setup these two words and the corresponding text fragments are in different languages~\citep{martelli-etal-2021-semeval}.} For example: \begin{example} Von Hassel replied that he had such faith in the \textbf{plane} that he had no hesitation about allowing his only son to become a Starfighter pilot. \end{example} \begin{example} This point, where the rays pass through the perspective \textbf{plane}, is called the seat of their representation. \end{example} The WiC task is often framed as a binary classification task.
+WiC asks to determine if two words occurring in two text fragments have the same or different meanings.
+Usually two usages of the same word probably in different grammatical forms are given.
+For example, consider any pair of usages of the word \textit{backlog} in Figure~\ref{fig:runningex}.
+The WiC task is often framed as a binary classification task.
 For instance, the WiC~\citep{pilehvar2019wic} and MCL-WiC~\citep{martelli-etal-2021-semeval} datasets contain binary labels and employ accuracy as the main evaluation metric.
 Alternatively, USim~\citep{Erk13}, SCWS~\citep{huang-etal-2012-improving} and CoSimLex~\citep{Armendariz19} were labeled with non-binary semantic proximity scores and promote a graded formulation of the task.
 In this formulation, a WiC model shall produce scores that are similar to the human scores, or at least rank the pairs of usages similarly.
-Spearman's and Pearson's correlation coefficients are employed as evaluation metrics in this case.
-More recently, \citet{schlechtweg2025comedi} provided an ordinal formulation of the graded WiC task evaluating with Krippendorff's $\alpha$ \citep{krippendorff2018content}.
+Spearman's and Pearson's correlation coefficients are employed as evaluation metrics in this case \citep{Spearman1904Association}.
+More recently, \citet{schlechtweg2025comedi} provided an ordinal formulation of the graded WiC task, evaluating with Krippendorff's $\alpha$ \citep{krippendorff2018content}.